Any way to not compiling source code?

 I had the same problem trying to compile graph-tool in Ubuntu.
 At first I tried to simply buy more memory, and went all the way up to 12 G.

-This is absolutely strange...
+Unfortunately the exhausted memory problem was still there (so this might more be some kind of a bug, no?).
+I then followed the advice given in jully on a similar thread: This is absolutely strange...
 I don't have that much memory on my laptop and I compile graph-tool just fine.
 I'm curious: What GCC version do you have in your ubuntu install (exact version, including ubuntu patches)?
-Did you try with different versions?
+Did you try with different versions? "apt-cache show gcc" returns this on my box:

-Package: gcc Priority: optional Section: devel Installed-Size: 41 Maintainer: Ubuntu Developers ubuntu-devel-discuss@lists.ubuntu.com Original-Maintainer: Debian GCC Maintainers debian-gcc@lists.debian.org Architecture: i386 Source: gcc-defaults (1.112ubuntu5) Version: 4:4.6.3-1ubuntu5 Provides: c-compiler Depends: cpp (>= 4:4.6.3-1ubuntu5), gcc-4.6 (>= 4.6.3-1~) Recommends: libc6-dev | libc-dev Suggests: gcc-multilib, make, manpages-dev, autoconf, automake1.9, libtool, flex, bison, gdb, gcc-doc Conflicts: gcc-doc (<< 1:2.95.3) Filename: pool/main/g/gcc-defaults/gcc_4.6.3-1ubuntu5_i386.deb
+Package: gcc Priority: optional Section: devel Installed-Size: 41 Maintainer: Ubuntu Developers <ubuntu-devel-discuss@lists.ubuntu.com> Original-Maintainer: Debian GCC Maintainers <debian-gcc@lists.debian.org> Architecture: i386 Source: gcc-defaults (1.112ubuntu5) Version: 4:4.6.3-1ubuntu5 Provides: c-compiler Depends: cpp (>= 4:4.6.3-1ubuntu5), gcc-4.6 (>= 4.6.3-1~) Recommends: libc6-dev | libc-dev Suggests: gcc-multilib, make, manpages-dev, autoconf, automake1.9, libtool, flex, bison, gdb, gcc-doc Conflicts: gcc-doc (<< 1:2.95.3) Filename: pool/main/g/gcc-defaults/gcc_4.6.3-1ubuntu5_i386.deb

 That's the basic up-to-date gcc package provided by ubuntu.
 I didn't try any other version.
 On my 4G ram laptop, with sfdp_layout disabled (brutally taken away from source, though that leads to problems later on) it manages to compile, I remeber monitoring memory an it would seat around 3 G.

 Ubuntu also offers GGC 4.7, although it is not the default.
 Could you please try with it and say if you encounter the same problem?
+Cheers, Tiago -- Tiago de Paula Peixoto <tiago@skewed.de>

 Hi,